-I've contributed to a few non-fiction books in various genres.
+I've contributed to a few non-fiction books in various genres, as well as writing one.
 Here they are.

 For Mind Hacks